Tag Archive | What can I plant now?

 Seedlings and fresh transplants enjoy the protected space on the porch.

 Newly transplanted seedlings go out to the sunny enclosed porch (photo, above), which faces south.
-I usually keep them there, in bright but filtered sun, for their first 1-2 days.
-On an overcast, calm day, new transplants can go outside if the temperature is above 50°.
+I usually keep them there, in sun that’s lightly filtered by the plastic enclosure, for their first 1-2 days.
+On an overcast, calm day, new transplants can go outside to the open air if the temperature is above 50°.
 When the wind’s blowing, though, I keep the flats on the porch and vent the plastic to admit cool air.
 The enclosed porch—when the plastic “door” is closed—heats up to 90° or higher on a sunny winter day.

 For a few nights when the porch was too cold for young plants, I brought them back indoors.
-Now, at the end of February, dozens of flats stay outside on woven ground cover (a durable polypropylene fabric), hugging the wall of the porch.
+Now, at the end of February, dozens of flats stay outside on black woven ground cover (a durable polypropylene fabric), hugging the wall of the porch.
 That’s on the south side of my house, a warm microclimate.
-There’s less wind here and nighttime temperatures rise a few degrees above areas farther from the house.
+There’s less wind here and nighttime temperatures stay a few degrees above areas farther from the house.

 Success depends on temperature, so I check expected hourly temperatures daily and the forecast for the coming week.
 I cover the flats with plastic or an old sheet when they need a little protection.
 But, at this stage, they’re becoming more resilient to temperature fluctuations.